dgkanatsios/GameAnalyticsEventHubFunctionsCosmosDatalake/README.md

 #### How can I modify the communication between Event Hubs and Azure Functions?
 You should check the parameters listed [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-host-json#eventhub).
 Moreover, you are encouraged to read [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-hubs#trigger---scaling) regading Functions' scaling when using the Event Hubs trigger.
 Finally, check [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-best-practices) for performance best practices for Azure Functions.

+### Are you doing anything specific to optimize parallel data ingestion into Data Lake Store?
+Yes, we are using the ConcurrentAppend method of the Data Lake Store API, check [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.management.datalake.store.filesystemoperationsextensions.concurrentappendasync?view=azure-dotnet) for details.